Feel like your best self with energy and vigour to take on the day.

 You may not even know you have it, until someone tells you that you’re snoring or gasping for breath while you sleep.
 Some people with sleep apnea don’t actually snore at all.5 It's not surprising that this constant sleep disruption can cause you to feel desperately sleepy during the day.

 If you think you might have sleep apnea, it’s important to get a proper diagnosis.
-You can try a simple online sleep assessment to see if you’re at risk.
+You can try a simple free sleep assessment to see if you’re at risk.
 A home sleep test is generally used to diagnose sleep apnea.

 The good news is that sleep disorders like sleep apnea are treatable.